floooh/oryol/code/Modules/Resource/README.md

 There is a distinction between Creation and Loading:

-* **Creation** always means the resource is created instantly and synchronously (although please note that 'synchronously' part may change in later versions when more modern desktop 3D APIs are supported which make it easier to setup resources in separate threads)
+* **Creation** always means the resource is created instantly and synchronously (but please note that the 'synchronously' part may change in later versions when more modern 3D APIs are supported which make it easier to setup resources in separate threads)
-* **Loading** always means that an asynchronous loading operation is involed (e.g. loading resource data from disk or web)
+* **Loading** always means that an asynchronous loading operation is involved (e.g. loading resource data from disk or web)

 There may be a 3rd creation type in the future (**Streaming**) which would